 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) The Department will develop processes as identified in our application to the Lead-Based Paint Hazard Control (LBPHC) Grant Program FR-6100-N-12.
+Pilot Project If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) The Department will develop processes as identified in our application to the Lead-Based Paint Hazard Control (LBPHC) Grant Program FR-6100-N-12 and subsequent 2019 grant award.

-Describe the process for N/A

-awarding funds to state

-recipients and how the

-state will make its

-allocation available

-to units of general local

-government, and non-

-profit organizations,

-including community and

-faith-based

-organizations.
-(ESG only)

-Identify the method of N/A

-selecting project sponsors

-(including providing full

-access to grassroots faith-

-based and other

-community-based

-organizations).
-(HOPWA

-only)
+Describe the process for awarding funds to state recipients and how the state will make its allocation available N/A to units of general local government, and non- profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other N/A community-based organizations).
+(HOPWA only)

 Describe how resources will be allocated among funding categories.
-Describe threshold factors and grant size limits.
+N/A Describe threshold factor and grant size limits. rs N/A

 What are the outcome measures expected as a result of the method of distribution?
 The mission of the HELP program is to improve the health and well-being of Illinois residents, especially vulnerable populations such as children under the age of six, by promoting safe and healthy home environments through comprehensive home-based intervention programs, lead certification and regulations, public education, outreach, and statewide partnerships.
-9 State Program Name: HOME Multifamily (including CHDO) Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
-Multi-family new construction and rehabilitation (including Community Housing Development Organizations - CHDOs)
+9 State Program Name: HOME Multifamily (including CHDO) Funding Sources: HOME Describe the state program Multi-family new construction and rehabilitation (including Community Housing Development addressed by the Method Organizations - CHDOs) of Distribution.

-Describe all of the criteria that will be used to select applications and the relative importance of Review and selection criteria include but are not limited to financial feasibility (using IHDA-published underwriting criteria), site and market feasibility, development/management team capacity and experience, site control, commitment of leveraged resources, and other factors.
-These increase if the Low Income Housing Tax Credit is involved, as it has its own separate application scoring system these criteria.
-If only summary criteria were described, how can potential applicants access application manuals or other state publications IHDA's Multi-Family common application system, forms, and instructions are posted on IHDA's website at www.ihda.org/developer/forms.htm#referenceDocuments
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
+Review and selection criteria include but are not limited to financial feasibility (using IHDA-published underwriting criteria), site and market feasibility, development/management team capacity and experience, site control, commitment of leveraged resources, and other factors.
+These increase if the Low Income Housing Tax Credit is involved, as it has its own separate application scoring system If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) IHDA's Multi-Family common application system, forms, and instructions are posted on IHDA's website at www.ihda.org/developer/forms.htm#referenceDocuments

 Describe the process for awarding funds to state recipients and how the state will make its allocation available IHDA's Common Application process/format is utilized for all HOME multifamily projects, including CHDO-owned properties.
-After staff review (completeness, eligibility, site and market feasibility, underwriting), projects then go through a staff peer review, by internal IHDA Loan Committee, and to the IHDA Board for final consideration and approval to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other community-based organizations).
+After staff review (completeness, eligibility, site and market feasibility, underwriting), projects then go through a staff peer review, by internal IHDA Loan Committee, and to the IHDA Board for final consideration and approval to units of general local government, and non- profit organizations, including community and faith-based organizations.
+(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith- based and other community-based organizations).
 (HOPWA only)